 - Open My Computer

 - Right-click the drive you want to run Disk Cleanup on (e.g. C: drive)

 - Click the Disk Cleanup button.

 What to do in Disk Cleanup

 Once Disk Cleanup is open check each of the boxes you want to run.
 To the right of each option is the disk drive space each of the items are taking on your hard drive.

-Note: We highly recommend that users DO NOT check the option to Compress old files.
+Note: We highly recommend that users DO NOT check the option to Compress old files (if seen).
 Often this option causes more issues than the small amount of space it recovers is worth.

 Once each of the boxes has been checked, click Ok to start the cleanup process.